AdaCore/spark2014/docs/ug/getting_started.rst

                 A (Linear_Search'Result.At_Index) = Val);

 Notice the use of an if-expression in the postcondition to express an
-implication: the search succeeds implies that the value at the returned index is the searched one.
+implication: if the search succeeds it implies that the value at the returned index is the value that was being searched for.
 Note also the use of ``Linear_Search'Result`` to denote the value returned by the function.

 This contract is still not very strong.
 Many faulty implementations of the search would pass this contract, for example one that always fails (thus